How did you compile the lists?

 RED ROUTES are route numbers that were to have been assigned to cancelled road construction projects.

-How are the junction lists listed?
+How are the junction lists arranged?

 South to north or west to east, unless the route is signed as both (only a